Data Science (DS-GA)

 DS-GA 1011 Natural Language Processing with Representation Learning (3 Credits)

-How should human languages be understood and analyzed?
-This course examines modern computational approaches based on representation learning for understanding, processing and using human language.
-These include neural network-based deep learning methods and vector-space models of word meaning, and together will give the tools to build state-of-the-art models for hard language understanding tasks like translation.
-Prerequisites include: undergraduate level probability and statistics, undergraduate level linear algebra, undergraduate level calculus, DS-GA 1003 or CSCI-UA.0480-007
+How can machines understand and use human languages?
+This course examines modern computational approaches based on representation learning for processing, understanding, and using human language.
+These include vector-space models of word meaning, neural network-based deep learning methods, and large language models.
+Together, they will give students the tools to build state-of-the-art models for language-based applications like machine translation and dialogue systems.

 Grading: GSAS Graded